BlakKMango/etch-a-sketch/README.md

 Need to make the boxes fill with colour by using click and drag.

-1. function to change the colour of the box.
+1. Want the change colour function to run IF isMouseDown is true.
-2. Start by doing this on click to test.
+2. Want the change colour function to stop IF it is not true